 15.7 There will be no fees associated with termination of FiberNET services after 12 months of recurring service payments have been received for the School Board sites listed in Exhibit "B."

-15.8 Should Palm Coast FiberNET services not adhere to security, quality, up-time, support, and performace standards outlined in the Palm Coast FiberNET SLA (Exhibit BA), termination of FiberNET services prior to 12 months of recurring service payments will not incur fees for early termination of service.
+15.8 Should Palm Coast FiberNET services not adhere to security, quality, up-time, support, and performace standards outlined in the Palm Coast FiberNET SLA (Exhibit B), termination of FiberNET services prior to 12 months of recurring service payments will not incur fees for early termination of service.

 15.9 Should the School Board terminate Palm Coast FiberNET services prior to 12 months of recurring service payments from the effective date of this Agreement, without cause per Section 15.8 and Exhibit B, School Board shall pay the remaining monthly service fees up to the conclusion of the 12 month term in-line with service pricing reflected in the 1 year Agreement Term option listed in Appendix B of the RFP 11-04.